SanderWegter/ESI-Flask/README.md

 * Add installation guide
 * Add usage guide
 * Add more examples
+* More secure way (env?) of storing client/secret keys

 ### Thanks
 If it helped, isk donations can go to madpilot0 :-)